johnjones4/Standard-Notes-Clipper/Readme.md

 There is much to do to make this a fully usable project, and I'll need some help getting there.
 Here's a list of what I see needs to be done, but I'm open to suggestions for other necessary improvements:

-* **2FA Login** - I can't seem to find the documentation for this, so you must have 2FA not enabled to try this add-on.
 * **Editor Preference** - When articles are clipped right now, they show up as HTML in Standard Notes, but if you switch the note to use the _Plus Editor_, the HTML renders properly.
 I do not know how to set that editor as the preferred editor when creating the note via the API.
 * **Clipping User Experience** - The clipping experience is really just a proof of concept, and so there's very little thought given to the user experience of clipping.
 * **Tagging** - It'd be great to tag clipped articles after saving.